 After your initial consultation, you will be given a detailed quote.
 This will include a Surgeon’s fee, Anaesthetic fee, and theatre fees.
 We can also provide information on Tummy Tuck Health Insurance and different methods of payment.

-Choosing the Best Hand in Auckland
+Choosing a Hand Surgeon in Auckland

 It is important to research your Surgeon’s qualifications and experience before deciding on your Surgeon.
 Make sure you feel comfortable with your surgeon.
-Dr Mark Gittos is a highly experienced, fully qualified specialist plastic surgeon with current FRACS memberships.

 Why Choose Dr Mark Gittos Plastic Surgeon?